coder/coder/docs/admin/scale.md

 The _scaletest-runner_ offers the following configuration options:

-- Workspace template selecting Kubernetes cluster size: minimal/small/medium/large (_default_: minimal)
+- Workspace size selection: minimal/small/medium/large (_default_: minimal,
+  which contains just enough resources for a Coder agent to run without additional workloads)
 - Number of workspaces
 - Wait duration between scenarios or staggered approach